spring-projects/spring-statemachine/CONTRIBUTING.md

 # Use short branch names
 Branches used when submitting pull requests should preferably be named according to JIRA issues, e.g. 'SEC-1234'.
 Otherwise, use succinct, lower-case, dash (-) delimited names, such as 'fix-warnings', 'fix-typo', etc. This is important, because branch names show up in the merge commits that result from accepting pull requests, and should be as expressive and concise as possible.

-#Keep commits focused
+# Keep commits focused

 Remember each JIRA should be focused on a single item of interest since the JIRA tickets are used to produce the changelog.
 Since each commit should be tied to a JIRA, ensure that your commits are focused.
 For example, do not include an update to a transitive library in your commit unless the JIRA is to update the library.
 Reviewing your commits is essential before sending a pull request.

 # Mind the whitespace
 Please carefully follow the whitespace and formatting conventions already present in the framework.

-1. Spaces, not tabs
+1. Tabs, not spaces
 1. Unix (LF), not dos (CRLF) line endings
 1. Eliminate all trailing whitespace
 1. Aim to wrap code at 120 characters, but favor readability over wrapping